Punjab saddled with debt due to previous govts: CM Mann | Politics

 - India

-Punjab Chief Minister Bhagwant Mann on Monday accused the previous governments of pushing the state into debt and said the AAP dispensation will inquire where the money was used and make recovery.
+Punjab Chief Minister Bhagwant Mann on Monday accused the previous governments of pushing the state into a debt trap and said the AAP dispensation will enquire where the money was used and make recovery.

 ''Previous governments have left a debt of Rs 3 lakh crore on Punjab.
 But where has this been used?
 We will investigate and make recovery because it is people's money,'' a tweet in Punjabi from the party's state unit said while quoting the chief minister.